-We will deliver Insight Sessions focusing on your STP Readiness.
-These sessions will run on the 8 & 22 February 2018.
-You will gain an understanding of what you need to know for EmpowerHR and your payroll.
-We highly recommend you attend one of these sessions.
+We will deliver an Insight Session focusing on your STP Readiness.
+Keep a note, this session will be on 8 February 2018.
+You will gain an understanding of what you need to know from an EmpowerHR payroll perspective.
+We highly recommend you attend this session.

 Are you ready for STP?

 The most important preparation task for you is to get your data cleansed.

 Here are some examples of what you will need to prepare.
 Review and clean your:

 - PAYG data

 - Records for each employee (especially if there are multiple records for the same employee)

 You will also need to think about what issues you usually have, and why these occur around Payment Summary time.
 This will highlight the areas you definitely need to review.